boegel/easybuild-wiki/Using-a-custom-module-naming-scheme.md

 **[2013911] Note: this feature is currently in development, and thus this documentation is preliminary.**

 Since EasyBuild v1.8.0, you can use a self-defined alternative module naming scheme, instead of the default EasyBuild module naming scheme.
-This page describes how to implement such a custom module naming scheme, and how to direct EasyBuild to it.
+This page describes how to implement such a custom module naming scheme, and how to direct EasyBuild to make use of it.

 ### Implementing a custom module naming scheme

+#### Step 0: Preparation: extend the `module_naming_scheme` namespace

 To implement a custom module naming scheme for EasyBuild, you must provide a class that derives from the 'abstract' class `ModuleNamingScheme` and implements a class method named `det_full_module_name`, in a module in the `easybuild.tools.module_naming_scheme` namespace.